Proliecan/xmrig-docker/README.md

   - [Deployment](#deployment)
     - [Prerequisites](#prerequisites-1)
     - [Running](#running)

 ## About

 This is a docker image for the [Xmrig](https://github.com/xmrig/xmrig) miner.
 It is based on the [Ubuntu](https://hub.docker.com/_/ubuntu) image.
 It is meant to be easily deployed on a client in just seconds.

 ## Build

+You need to build the image on every Architecture you want to run it on.
+Using images from other architectures will lead to errors when running the container.

 ### Prerequisites